Bhavya290223/Java-Project/README.md

 A sample of the event log generated is:

-- Tue Nov 23 21:53:44 PST 2021 Saved MyList
+- Tue Nov 23 21:51:16 PST 2021 Added abc to LOC
-- Wed Nov 24 12:29:44 PST 2021 Loaded MyList
+- Tue Nov 23 21:52:44 PST 2021 Saved MyList
-- Thu Nov 25 21:00:44 PST 2021 Added abc to LOC
+- Tue Nov 23 21:53:07 PST 2021 Loaded MyList

 ## Phase 4: Task 3

 I would have done the following things:

 - used HashSet to store list of Contents as it is fast and handles duplication
-- added more bounds to the fields of the Content
+- Used more exceptions to increase robustness and bounds
 - Avoided duplication in classes in gui package, by creating a superclass
-- Added more graphics